CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation/dataset_instance.rst

 Dataset Instance
 =======================

-In XGCN, datasets must be processed into a standard format before the model running.
+In XGCN, datasets must be processed into a standard format before running the models.
-We call such processed data as "Dataset Instance", which is basically a directory containing several formatted data files.
+We call such processed data as **"Dataset Instance"**, which is basically a directory containing several formatted data files.
 For example, a Dataset Instance of facebook may look like follows: